Alberto-/angular-dashboard/README.md

 # Angular Dashboard

-An Angular UI that offers you a page with different draggable widgets, ready to get data from external web services. [view demo]
+Angular Dashboard is a JavaScript User Interface that offers you different draggable widgets, ready to get data from external web services. [view demo]

 ## What is a Dashboard?
 >A Dashboard provide a real time graphical view of performance and key indicators of an organization towards one or more business processes